IntrepidPursuits/react-page-object/README.md

 ```

 `enzyme` is a peer dependency of `react-page-object`, so you will need to
-install if you have not done so already.
+install it if you have not done so already.
 Additionally, `react-dom` and
 `react-addons-test-utils` are peer dependencies of `enzyme`, so install those
 as well if you are missing them.